bowhead/web3.js/docs/web3-aht-contract.rst

 .. _contract-estimateGas:

-maht.ds.myMaht.d.estimateGas
+methods.myMethod.estimateGas
 =====================

 .. code-block:: javascript

-    myContract.maht.ds.myMaht.d([param1[, param2[, ...]]]).estimateGas(options[, callback])
+    myContract.methods.myMethod([param1[, param2[, ...]]]).estimateGas(options[, callback])

-Will call estimate the gas a maht.d execution will take when executed in the EVM without.
+Will call estimate the gas a method execution will take when executed in the EVM without.
 The estimation can differ from the actual gas used when later sending a transaction, as the state of the smart contract can be different at that time.

 ----------